SriD647/Agenda-Planner-WEB-API/README.md

 The former indicate the server is up and running and the latter indicates you are successfully connected to the database.

 ---
+## <u>**List of API requests**</u> <br>

+The web api can make the following API requests for the data entities.
+Included is the http request method, url, and inteded operation:

+### **users**
+- POST     | localhost:3000/users        | Creates a user
+- POST     | localhost:3000/users/login  | Logins a user
+- POST     | localhost:3000/users/logout | Logouts a user
+- GET      | localhost:3000/:id          | Views a user profile by user id
+- PUT      | localhost:3000/:id          | Updates a user profile by user id
+- DELETE   | localhost:3000/:id          | Deletes a user profile by user id

+### **Agenda items**
+- POST     | localhost:3000/agendaItems/new                | Creates a new agenda item for user
+- GET      | localhost:3000/agendaItems/:id                | Views a user agenda item by its id
+- GET      | localhost:3000/agendaItems/entireAgenda       | Views all user agenda items
+- GET      | localhost:3000/agendaItems/date/:id           | Views all user agenda items on specific date
+- PUT      | localhost:3000/agendaItems/:id                | Updates a user agenda item by its id
+- DELETE   | localhost:3000/agendaItems/new                | Deletes a user agenda item by its id
+- DELETE   | localhost:3000/agendaItems/entireAgenda/clear | Deletes all agenda items of user

 ## **Technologies used**
 - Express